Doxuno

 CONFIDENTIALITY

 Each party acknowledges that it may receive Confidential Information of the other party in connection with this Agreement.
-Each party undertakes to: (a) keep all Confidential Information strictly confidential; (b) not disclose Confidential Information to any third party without prior written consent; (c) use Confidential Information solely for the purpose of performing obligations under this Agreement; and (d) restrict access to Confidential Information to those employees and advisors who have a need to know and are bound by equivalent confidentiality obligations.
+Each party undertakes to: (a) keep all Confidential Information strictly confidential; (b) not disclose Confidential Information to any third party without prior written consent; (c) use Confidential Information solely for the purpose of performing its obligations under this Agreement; and (d) restrict access to Confidential Information to those employees, officers and professional advisors who have a need to know and are bound by equivalent confidentiality obligations.
+Disclosure required by law, regulatory authority or court order is permitted, provided the disclosing party gives the other prompt notice (where lawfully able to do so).
 These obligations shall survive termination of this Agreement for a period of three (3) years.

 7.